 Donations to support our work are welcome.

-Raising £30,000 from the issue of shares is our priority until the end of August 2016.
 If you want to contribute without becoming a shareholder of Bread For Good Community Benefit Society Ltd please donate through our shop.